Piotr Anderszewski, piano

 Sonata No. 31 in A-flat major, Op.
 110

 The first movement of the Op.
 110 Sonata is a study in contrasts: between leisurely melodies and fast, rippling arpeggios, major-key innocence and minor-key angst, placid chordal passages and billowing crescendos.
 Beethoven’s tonal scheme becomes increasingly adventurous and unpredictable as the scherzo-like Allegro molto in F minor leads, by way of a quietly ruminative Adagio, to a poignant “Song of Lament” in A-flat minor.
 The throbbing triplet accompaniment conveys a sense of urgency; then, suddenly, the momentum dissipates and a soft, unadorned melody—a sequence of ascending fourths—sounds out in the home key, signaling the start of the Sonata’s climactic fugue.
-The finale proceeds for a while in familiar, almost textbook, contrapuntal fashion until the lament returns, this time in the remote key of G minor.
-After it, too, runs its course, Beethoven neatly pivots to G major, brings back the subject of the fugue in inverted form (with descending fourths), and beats a tonally circuitous path back to the safe haven of A-flat major.
+The finale proceeds for a while in familiar, almost textbook contrapuntal fashion until the lament returns, this time in the remote key of G minor.
+After it, too, runs its course, Beethoven neatly pivots to G major, brings back the subject of the fugue in inverted form (with descending fourths), and beats a tonally circuitous path back to the safe harbor of A-flat major.